julianboyce/minimal_node_express_form_aws/README.md

 $ vi ~/.bash_profile

-// Add the following entries to the bottom of this file
+// Add the following entries to the bottom of this file and replace with the credentials from above.

 export AWS_ACCESS_KEY=MY_ACCESS_KEY